romilly/quick2wire-python-api/doc/getting-started-with-gpio.md

         out_pin.value = 1
     	print(in_pin.value)

-This will ensure that the pins will be unexported, even if the user kills the program or a bad piece of code throws an exception.
+This will unexport the pins when the program leaves the `with` statement, even if the user kills the program or a bad piece of code throws an exception.

 Here's a slightly more complicated example that blinks an LED attached to header pin 12.
 This will loop forever until the user stops it with a Control-C.